-- The biggest benefit is that it is flexible when it’s wet and is able to move with the pavers.
+- The most significant benefit is that it is flexible when wet and can move with the pavers.

-- It works in all paver applications and can be used in those natural stone applications with a joint width of up to 1″ wide.
+- It works in all paver applications and can be used in natural stone applications with a joint width of up to 1/4″ wide.

-- Polymeric sand meets the ICPI industry standards.
+- Silica sand meets the industry standards, including certification.